 Material Dishwasher Safe?/Comments Material Dishwasher Safe?/Comments Aluminum Yes High water temperature and detergents can affect finish of anodized aluminum.
 Pewter, Brass, Bronze No High water temperatures and detergent can discolor or pit the finish.
 Disposable Aluminum No Do not wash throwaway aluminum pans in the dishwasher.
-These might shift during washing and transfer black marks Disposable Plastics No Cannot withstand high water temperatures and detergents.
-Bottles and Cans to dishes and other items.
-No Wash bottles and cans by hand.
+These might shift during washing and transfer black marks Disposable Plastics No Cannot withstand high water temperatures and detergents. to dishes and other items.
+Plastics Yes Bottles and Cans No Wash bottles and cans by hand.
 Labels attached with glue can loosen and clog the spray arms or pump and reduce washing performance.
-Plastics Yes Always check manufacturer's recommendations before washing.
+Always check manufacturer's recommendations before washing.
 Plastics vary in their capacity to withstand high temperatures and detergents.
 Load plastics in top rack only.
 Cast Iron No Seasoning will be removed, and iron will rust.
 Stainless Steel Yes Run a rinse cycle if not washing immediately.
-Prolonged contact with food containing salt, vinegar, milk China/ Stoneware Yes Always check manufacturer's recommendations before washing.
+Prolonged contact with food containing salt, vinegar, milk China/ Stoneware Yes Always check manufacturer's products, or fruit juice can damage finish. recommendations before washing.
 Antique, hand-painted, or over-the-glaze patterns may fade.
 Gold leaf can discolor or fade.
 Sterling Silver or Silver Plate Yes Run a rinse cycle if not washing immediately.
 Prolonged contact with food containing salt, acid, or sulfide (eggs, mayonnaise, and seafood) can damage finish.
 Crystal Yes Always check manufacturer's recommendations before washing.
 Some types of leaded crystal can etch with repeated washing.
 Tin No Can rust.
 Gold No Gold-colored flatware will discolor.
 Wooden Ware No Wash by hand.
 Always check Glass Yes Milk glass yellows with repeated dishwasher washing. manufacturer's instructions before washing.
 Untreated wood can warp, crack, or lose its finish.
-Hollow-Handle Knives No Handles of some knives are attached to
+Hollow-Handle Knives No Handles of some knives are attached to the blade with adhesives which can loosen if washed in the dishwasher.